NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-06-20-active-directory-Trust-enumeration.md

 ## forest

-get details about the current forest
+Get details about the current forest
 ```
 Get-NetForest
 ```